d12frosted/elpa-mirror/gnu/consult-readme.txt

 	       ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-Consult provides practical commands based on the Emacs completion function [completing-read].
+Consult provides search and navigation commands based on the Emacs completion function [completing-read].
 Completion allows you to quickly select an item from a list of candidates.
-Consult offers in particular an advanced buffer switching command `consult-buffer' to switch between buffers and recently opened files.
-Furthermore Consult provides multiple search commands, an asynchronous `consult-grep' and `consult-ripgrep', and the line-based search command `consult-line'.
+Consult offers asynchronous and interactive `consult-grep' and `consult-ripgrep' commands, and the line-based search command `consult-line'.
+Furthermore Consult provides an advanced buffer switching command `consult-buffer' to switch between buffers, recently opened files, bookmarks and buffer-like candidates from other sources.
 Some of the Consult commands are enhanced versions of built-in Emacs commands.
 For example the command `consult-imenu' presents a flat list of the Imenu with [live preview], [grouping and narrowing].
 Please take a look at the [full list of commands].

 Consult is fully compatible with completion systems centered around the standard Emacs `completing-read' API, notably the default completion